 6 bottle pack.
-In conjunction with our German Revelation tasting, we’ve put together a pack of all the wines we’re showing into one big Teutonic Treasure Trove.
+From our German Revelation virtual tasting exploring various grapes of Germany, we’ve put together a pack of all the wine into one big Teutonic Treasure Trove.
 You’ll get one bottle each of:

 – Ziereisen Heugumber Gutedel Chasselas 2017